-International Flights Latest News: International travel to USA remained a distant dream for long, but now it is on the cards.
-The US plans to reopen to fully vaccinated foreign travelers from November, the Biden administration announced Monday.
-Putting an end to the long-standing travel restrictions on international air travelers from 33 countries including Europe, UK, India, Brazil, Ireland, South Africa, Iran and China, the White House coronavirus response coordinator, Jeff Zients, stated that the US is formulating a new international travel system aimed at ensuring the safety of both Americans at home and international travelers.
+International travel to USA remained a distant dream for so long, but now it is on the cards.
+The US will reopen to fully vaccinated foreign travelers from November 8, announced the White House, putting an end to the long-standing travel restrictions on international air travelers from 33 countries including Europe, UK, India, Brazil, Ireland, South Africa, Iran and China.

-Travel restrictions on the above countries have been in place since the early days of the pandemic outbreak.
-And once this new system comes into effect, vaccinated travelers will be required to present proof of full vaccination before boarding the flight to USA along with a negative report of the COVID-19 test taken within three days of departure.
+So, once the new air travel system comes into effect on Nov 8, vaccinated travelers will be required to present proof of full vaccination before boarding the flight to USA along with a negative report of the COVID-19 test taken within three days of departure (Foreign visitors crossing a land border will not need to show proof of a recent negative test).
 On-arrival quarantine doesn’t apply to these fully vaccinated travelers.
+As for children who are not eligible for vaccination, they will largely be exempted from the vaccine requirement.

 The CDC will also issue an order directing all the airlines to collect the current information of US-bound passengers, including their phone number and email address for contact tracing purposes.